romibi/Scrap-Packed-Explorer/README.md

 ---

 ### Version
-Display current version of App																	|
+Display the current version of the App																	|

 ```bash
 ScrapPackedExplorerCli.exe version
 ```
 ---
 ## Dependencies
-This App is using [.NET Core 3.1 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-aspnetcore-3.1.22-windows-hosting-bundle-installer) so be sure if it is installed on your computer.
+This App is using [.NET Core 3.1 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-aspnetcore-3.1.22-windows-hosting-bundle-installer) which is often already installed on modern windows computers.
+If you have problems launching the App, make sure that it is installed on your computer.
 No other dependencies are needed.

 ---